USCAP: COLLEGE CONNECTIONS

 University of Southern California - Tim Page, DFA

 Tim Page, DFA is a professor in both the Annenberg School of Journalism and the Thornton School of Music at the University of Southern California.
 Page won the Pulitzer Prize for criticism in 1997 for his writings about music in The Washington Post, where he has held the position of chief classical music critic since 1995.
 He was awarded an honorary doctorate by the University of Connecticut.
 Page was diagnosed with Asperger's Syndrome.
 He is the author of Parallel Play, an autobiographical account of "Growing up with Undiagnosed Asperger's".
-Tim Page serves on the US Autism & Asperger Association Advisory Board and has presented at the 2011 and 2012 USAAA World Conferences.
+Tim Page serves on the US Autism & Asperger Association Advisory Board and has presented at the USAAA World Conferences since 2011.